 We will live the road to discover how, for centuries, the water is shared between the different gardens in the palm grove.
 An ancient water hourglass still mark the time of irrigation for each garden.

 Walk in the oasis to discover this green miracle surrounded by an arid environment.

 Day 6: CARAVAN TERMINALS & ANCIENT FORTS Morocco

-In the rarely visited region of Assa we will discover the same ancient Arabo-Berber stone architecture that we will see again thousands of miles south on the other side of the Sahara in Chinguetti and Ouadane oasis of Mauritania, that in the ancient time were linked with Assa by a caravan route that we will partially try to retrace.
+In the rarely visited region of Assa we will have discovered an ancient Arabo-Berber stone architecture that we will see again thousands of miles south, on the other side of the Sahara in Chinguetti and Ouadane oasis of Mauritania, that in the ancient time were linked with Assa by a caravan route that we will partially try to retrace.

 The small town of Guelmim, is an ancient caravan terminal.
 Here we will search for the remains of the ancient Trans-Sahara trade…

-A spectacular ghost military fort still “guards” the former borders between the French protectorate of Morocco and the Spanish Sahara, the scouting of the fort will make us feel like we were on the set of an old French Foreign Legion movie.
-Evening arrival at the charming and comfortable Ksar Tafnidilt hotel, built using local material in a beautiful Saharan architecture.
-The hotel is managed by our friends, Guy and Magali, a French couple.
-Magali is a desert expert; she won the “Rally des Gazelle,” the most challenging off-road competition reserved to female teams.
+A spectacular ghost military fort still “guards” the former borders between the French protectorate of Morocco and the Spanish Sahara, the scouting of the fort will make us feel like being we were on the set of an old French Foreign Legion movie.

 Day 7: ESTUARIES AND DESERT Morocco